Italian aircraft carrier Aquila: Hull

 The liner's interior was completely gutted to allow for replacement of the original machinery and the addition of a hangar deck and workshops.
 Deep bulges were added to either side of the hull to improve stability, hull form, and provide a modest degree of torpedo defense.
 A layer of reinforced concrete—4–8 cm thick—was applied inboard of the bulges for splinter protection.
 The hull was also lengthened to take advantage of the increased power of Aquila′s new machinery, and the bow flare increased to increase seaworthiness and provide additional space for air requirements.
-In order improve resistance to underwater damage, the ship was heavily subdivided with 18 watertight bulkheads extending up to 'C' or 'D' deck, 11 of which were double.
+In order to improve resistance to underwater damage, the ship was heavily subdivided with 18 watertight bulkheads extending up to 'C' or 'D' deck, 11 of which were double.

 The designers worked in 60–80 mm of armor over the magazines and aviation fuel tanks.
 The fuel tanks copied British practice and consisted of cylinders or coffer dams separated from the ship's hull by water-filled compartments.
 This was a safety measure intended to prevent fracturing of the fuel system and the inadvertent spread of volatile AvGas fumes due to severe vibration or "whip" from bomb hits, near misses and torpedo hits.
 30 mm armor was applied on external plating to protect the steering gears.